 December is the most festive month of the year, which is fitting since it's the last month in the Gregorian calendar!
 All around the world, people are celebrating with their own unique traditions.
 It's the perfect opportunity to learn about real-life geography, culture, and history!

-Here's a list of popular December traditions celebrated around the world.
+Here's a list of popular December traditions celebrated for holidays around the world.
 It's a wonderful, cheerful reminder that we're all a little bit different while at the same time we're all a little bit the same.

 Dates celebrated: End of November - December (8 days long)